-4.1.2 op 5 Number of Superfund remedial actions completed (key)
+4.1.2 op 3 Number of Superfund Remedial Actions Completed (key)

-Short Definition: The combined number of state and federal Superfund sites that completed remedial actions during a reporting period.
+Short Definition: The number of state and federal Superfund sites for which remedial actions were completed during a reporting period.

 Purpose/Importance: Reflects the combined number of state and federal Superfund sites in a reporting period no longer posing an unacceptable risk to human health or the environment due to the completion of remedial actions.